COOKBOOKS

 Bonnie Slotnick Cookbooks (NY)

 Rare, antiquarian, and out-of-print cookbooks.
-During Covid, you can make a private appointment outside of regulars hours
+One can make a private appointment for a visit outside of regulars hours.

 Kitchen Arts and Letters (NY)